iiitobiasiii/OpinionFormation/README.md

+# OpinionFormation
-# OpinionFormation - Project for earth dynamics lecture 2017/2018 (Potsdam Institute of Climate Impact Research)
+### Project for earth dynamics lecture 2017/2018 @ Potsdam Institute for Climate Impact Research

 Opinion Formation on Adaptive Voter Model (AVM) based on ”Nonequilibrium phase transition in the